CRM integration: what it is and how to make it work with buyer intent data

 Intent signals often arrive at account level.
 "Acme Corporation is researching sales intelligence platforms."
 But sales needs contacts to call.

 Contact-level enrichment fills this gap.
 It identifies buying committee members at the account (CRO, VP of Sales, RevOps Manager) and adds them to the CRM.
+When the intent signal fires, it routes to the account owner with a list of contacts to engage.

 Lead scoring models traditionally rely on firmographic fit and first-party engagement.
 An account matches your ICP (firmographics) and downloads a whitepaper (engagement).
 They get scored.